ChrisDeFreitas/guitarjoe/README.md

 On a guitar, chord inversions work differently than in general music theory.
 For guitar, the important part is the bass note, other notes may appear in any order.
 In music theory all inversions require the shifted note to be exactly one octave higher.
 Because the guitar provides so many possible combinations for inversions, the app straddles these uses by trying to display the ideal inversion:  The bass note is highlighted, then the remaining notes are selected in order on higher strings, ignoring octaves, and filtering by distance frets are from the bass note.
 Unfortunately, this results in certain inversion having no selections on the fretboard, such as CMaj7 third position.

 ## Technical Notes
-- The entire application is contained within the single web page; it does not require a remote server.
+- The entire application is contained within a single web page; it does not require a remote server.
 The only external link is to the <a href='https://fonts.google.com/?query=Robert+Leuschke/' target='_new'>Fuggles Google Font</a> used in the header.
 So one could use the ./docs folder on any webserver.
 - The logic of the application resides in <a href='https://github.com/ChrisDeFreitas/guitarjoe/blob/main/src/guitar_lib.js'>guitar_lib.js</a>--the code should be readable by non-techies so  feel free to review/use/suggest changes.
 I created the library's test suite as I initially built the library, so it will not test all functionality.
 The test suite is used primarily to develop complex functionality, such as guitar_lib.notes.match() that matches a list of notes to a list of intervals.
 - In terms of security, the application currently does not store or access browser data.
 The future plans include saving/restoring application state using <a href='https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage'>HTML5 Local Storage</a>--but that is way in the future.
-As the code is hosted on GitHub it is scanned on a regularly for security vulnerabilities and open for review by the public.
+As the code is hosted on GitHub it is scanned regularly for security vulnerabilities and open for review by the public.
 - The application is a standard <a href='https://create-react-app.dev/'>Create React App</a>, except the ./build folder is renamed to ./docs to work with <a href='https://pages.github.com/'>GitHub Pages</a>.
 See <a href='https://create-react-app.dev/docs/advanced-configuration'>BUILD_PATH environment variable</a> for details on that redirection.